 Protective Earth: Green-Yellow

-The above-mentioned colour codes are followed in the European Union, United Kingdom, China, Hong Kong, Argentina, Russia, Ukraine, Belarus, Kazakhstan and Singapore.
+The above-mentioned color codes are followed in the European Union, United Kingdom, China, Hong Kong, Argentina, Russia, Ukraine, Belarus, Kazakhstan and Singapore.

 National Electrical Code is followed in the United States and sometimes in Canada.
-NEC mandates the colour codes for neutral and protective ground as grey and yellow-green respectively.
+NEC mandates the color codes for neutral and protective ground as grey and yellow-green respectively.
 NEC does not instruct any requirements for other conductors.
-The colour code adopted in the US is as follows:
+The color code adopted in the US is as follows:

 - Phase – 1: Black (for 120, 208, or 240 V), Brown (for 277, or 480 V).